eclipse-qrisp/Qrisp/documentation/source/general/tutorial/Sudoku.rst

 **reject**: Is the function that returns True, if called on a node, representing a branch that should no longer be considered.

-Furthermore required is a :ref:`QuantumVariable` that specifies the branches that can be taken by the algorithm at each node.
+Also required is a :ref:`QuantumVariable` that specifies the branches that can be taken by the algorithm at each node.

 **Node encoding**

 An important aspect of this algorithm is the node encoding.
-In Montanaros paper a central quantity is the distance from the root $l(x)$.
-This however doesn't generalize well to the specification of subtrees, which is why we encode the height of a node.
-For example in a tree with maximum depth $n$ a leaf has height 0 and the root has height $n$.
+In Montanaro's paper, a central quantity is the distance from the root $\ell(x)$.
+We realized that this doesn't generalize well to the specification of subtrees, which is why we encode the height of a node.
+In a tree with maximum depth $n$, for example, a leaf has height 0 and the root has height $n$.

 This quantity is encoded as a one-hot integer QuantumVariable, which can be found under the attribute ``h``.